FullScreenShenanigans/FullScreenPokemon/README.md

 > By default, the game doesn't set up input events.
 > You'll need to set up your own event registrations manually.

+### Documentation

+FSP is built on top of [GameStartr](https://github.com/FullScreenShenanigans/GameStartr), a modular TypeScript game engine split across separate projects available on npm and hosted on GitHub in the [FullScreenShenanigans](https://github.com/FullScreenShenanigans) organization.
+It consists of a couple dozen core modules under this organization.

+See [./src/docs](https://github.com/FullScreenShenanigans/FullScreenPokemon/tree/master/docs) for documentation specific to FullScreenPokemon.

 <!-- {{Development}} -->
 ## Development